itsmurugappan/APIGateway/README.md

 download the .pkg from https://getkong.org/install/osx/

 # before starting open the config at /etc/kong/kong.conf and check the datastore config
-# if file not present make a copy of default file and rename to kon.conf
+# if file not present make a copy of default file and rename to kong.conf

 # start kong
 $ kong start -c /etc/kong/kong.conf --vv